prisms-center/phaseField/README.md

 ## Version information:

-This version of the code, v2.4, contains moderate changes from v2.3.
-It was released in November 2024.
-See [version_changes.md](version_changes.md) for details.
+This version of the code, v3.0, is still under development.
+See [version_changes.md](version_changes.md) for details of previous releases.

 ## Contributors
 Thanks to everyone who has contributed to the project!